 Facilities, such as IT labs and the library, are as equally important when it comes to choosing a college or university.
-This is particularly true if you are studying a technical subject or need to be learning the latest software on the market, such as engineering or computer hardware or software.
+This is particularly true if you are studying a technical subject, such as engineering or computing.
 Libraries are really important when it comes to the theoretical side of your studies, such as the right books available to everyone on the course when it comes to essay or exam deadlines.

 If you are studying sports for example, don't forget to check out leisure facilities such as the gym or sports clubs, to see if they have good quality or the latest equipment.

 Unistats is a government website where you can compare official course data from both universities and colleges.

 What Uni is a comprehensive and student led website which provides information about degrees, unis and general advice about studying.

 The Complete University Guide is an excellent site covering university, subject and career choices and other considerations about higher education study.

 Bright Knowledge is a website with information on careers, education and student life.

 The Guardian University Guide provides tables on rankings by subject, institution and help finding a course.